Neighborhoods of Jacksonville: Avenues/Deercreek

 Deercreek is a gated country club community of 750 homes east of Philips Hwy. on the Southside of Jacksonville established in 1989 before the Avenues Mall opened.

 Baymeadows

-Jacksonville's Baymeadows neighborhood was founded after the establishment of the Deerwood Country Club, because the Baymeadows area surrounded the only road to Deerwood.
-It is one of Jacksonville's major economic centers and commercial hubs.
-The Baymeadows Golf Club was a 500-acre private golf and residential community developed by Paul & Jerome Fletcher that opened in May 1968 when the I-95 interchange at Baymeadows Road was built.
+Jacksonville's Baymeadows Golf Club was a 500-acre private golf and residential community developed by Paul & Jerome Fletcher that opened in May 1968 when the I-95 interchange at Baymeadows Road was built.
 That event opened the floodgates for development in the neighborhood with business parks, apartment complexes, restaurants, motels and gas stations.
-Baymeadow's Deerwood Village Mall, opened in 1972, was one of Jacksonville's earliest suburban shopping centers in support of the Deerwood, and it is still a popular retail location after 60+ years.
+Baymeadow's Deerwood Village Mall, opened in 1972, was one of Jacksonville's earliest suburban shopping centers in support of the Deerwood, and it is still a popular retail location after 50+ years.

+Town Center

+The Town Center area, centered around St. Johns Town Center, is an informal subdistrict within Jacksonville's Southside that has developed into a major commercial, residential, and entertainment hub.
+The area generally encompasses the Town Center Parkway corridor, much of Gate Parkway between Interstate 295 and Southside Boulevard, both north and south of Butler Boulevard and portions of the St. Johns Bluff Road area adjacent to the University of North Florida campus.
+Its boundaries are informal and loosely defined, with some overlap with nearby areas such as Deerwood.